davidcarciumaru21/EV3Tools/Examples/code examples/README.md

-First tutorial is based of learning you how declare a robot object adn play with it.
-You acces the switch between motors and you make motors run by an angle.
+ 1 first tutorial is based of learning you how declare a robot object adn play with it.
+You acces the switch between the motors settings and you make motors run by an angle.